Circuit Breaker Pattern: Fail Fast, Recover Gracefully

 1. Netflix: Cascading Failure Prevention

-Netflix pioneered the circuit breaker pattern at scale.
-During peak traffic events, their dependency on external services creates cascade failure risks.
+Netflix pioneered the circuit breaker pattern at scale, and their experience with it is why the pattern became foundational to their architecture.
+During peak traffic events, their dependency on external services creates cascade failure risks that would otherwise threaten the entire streaming experience.

 What happened: